fluxcd/notification-controller/docs/spec/v1/receivers.md

 This would look for an annotation "update-image" on the resource, and match it to the `hello-world` part of the tag name.

-**NOTE**: Currently the `resource` value in the CEL expression only provides the object metadata, this means you can access things like `resource.metadata.labels` and `resource.metadata.annotations`.
+**NOTE**: Currently the `resource` value in the CEL expression only provides the object metadata, this means you can access things like `resource.metadata.labels` and `resource.metadata.annotations` and `resource.metadata.name`.

 There are a number of functions available to the CEL expressions beyond the basic CEL functionality.